 Keep reading to learn more about the potential causes and symptoms of sensory processing disorder and how sensory issues can be treated.

-You may have learned about the five senses in elementary school, but the truth is you experience the world with more than five senses.
+You may have learned about the five senses in elementary school, but the truth is, you experience the world with more than just your five senses.

-Sensory processing is divided into eight main types:
+Sensory processing is typically divided into eight main types.
+They can include:

 - Proprioception.
-This is the “internal” sense of awareness you have for your body.
+Proprioception is the “internal” sense of awareness you have for your body.
 It’s what helps you maintain posture and motor control, for example.
-It’s also what tells you about how you’re moving and occupying space.
+It also tells you about how you’re moving and occupying space.